rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 That's it.
 In this section, you have introduced MobX as state management library to manage your session and user state.
 Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the firebase database, you are storing these objects in the MobX stores.
-You can find the project with a slight different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-mobx-firebase-authentication" %}}.
+You can find the project with a slightly different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-mobx-firebase-authentication" %}}.

 <hr class="section-divider">

-Hopefully the guide has helped you to implement your own authentication and authorization mechanism in React with Firebase.
-If you have any suggestions or improvements, please reach out in the comments below or open a issue/pull request on GitHub.
-Again, if the tutorial didn't explain everythin in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}}.
+Hopefully, the guide has helped you to implement your own authentication and authorization mechanism in React with Firebase.
+If you have any suggestions or improvements, please reach out in the comments below or open an issue/pull request on GitHub.
+Again, if the tutorial didn't explain everything in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}}.
 The tutorial builds on top of these courses.
-I would love if you would go through them to learn everything about React, Redux and MobX.
+I would love if you would go through them to learn everything about React, Redux, and MobX.
 Thank you for reading! :-)